 Best Pho in Da Nang

-You’ll find the best pho in Da Nang at 8 Ly Tu Trong, just across from the massive lotus-inspired government building.
+You can try pho in Da Nang at 8 Ly Tu Trong, just across from the massive lotus-inspired government building.

 Update: This place has since changed it’s name to Phú Gia, so that’s what you’ll see on the sign.
 Rest assured that it’s still as delicious as ever.